c4tom/DreamDevBox/docs/autostart/autostarting-nodejs-apps.rst

 * ``cd`` tells it to you enter the directory where ``index.js`` can be found
 * And finally |ext_lnk_tool_pm2| will take care about starting up your javascript file.

-Once the Devilbox is running, you can enter the PHP container and verify with ``pm2 list`` that everything is running as expected.
+Once the DreamDevBox is running, you can enter the PHP container and verify with ``pm2 list`` that everything is running as expected.